 How to collect employee feedback the right way

-Whatever your role is, whether you are an HR, a first-time manager, or an entry-level employee, everyone must be aware of the right way to collect and give employee feedback.
+Whatever your role is, whether you are an HR, a first-time manager, or an entry-level employee, everyone must be aware of the right way to collect and give employee feedback comments.
 Take a look on some strategies which might help you to drive healthy employee feedback in your organization.

-Yes, stick to the routine employee feedback procedure.
-It is common for most managers to think that feedback is only necessary when something’s broken or there’s some discord within the team.
+Yes, stick to the routine employee feedback survey cycle.
+It is common for most managers to think that feedback from employees is only necessary when something’s broken or there’s some discord within the team.
 But it’s not at all true.
-You must show consistency to your team by following the timeline established for the feedback process.
+You must show consistency to your employees by following the timeline established for the feedback process.

 If it’s a weekly employee feedback process, then do that.
 By keeping the feedback frequent, you can keep discussing the immediate achievements and concerns of each employee without overlooking anything.
-Regular feedback gives both the employee and the manager the right amount of time to work on the feedback and improve if required.
+Regular feedback gives both the employee and the manager the right amount of time to work on the feedback, create a reliable employee engagement survey strategy and improve if required.
 Most importantly, sticking to the routine helps establish a culture of trust and reliability within the team.

 - Prepare before employee feedback discussions

 Don’t just walk into an employee feedback conversation while still thinking about a project deadline.
-You must give your full attention to your team members and need to make sure that they are prepared for the process as well.
+You must give your full attention to your employees and need to make sure that they are prepared for the feedback process as well.
 Employee feedback discussions are really important and, when a manager organizes such a session ill-prepared, it sends the wrong message to the whole team.

 It shows that you, as their leader, do not take your team seriously and don’t think they deserve your attention.
 If required, prepared a checklist of things you have in mind before each discussion so that you don’t go astray but make sure that you don’t just read the list out to your employee in a robotic voice.
 The checklist is to prepare you for the discussion mentally, not read out of it.